CentennialCollege/COMP125-Lesson7/README.md

-# COMP125-Lesson6
+# COMP125-Lesson7

-## A project to demonstrate Enhancing and Validating Forms
-## for COMP125 - Client-Side Web Development @ Centennial
+## This is a review lesson for the mid-term test